antmicro/warp-pipe/README.md

 Building and installing warp-pipe
 ---------------------------------

-To build the Warp Pipe, use the following snippet:
+To build Warp Pipe, use the following snippet:

 <!-- name="warp-pipe-build" -->
 ```